 He did what others did not; he escaped the sword of Queen Jezebel with the help of the Lord God of Israel.

-Elijah in the Bibleraised fire and was kindled by the Lord God Himself.
-So the significance of the chariot of fire is mirrored in the chariots of the Egyptians who were inflated by God, who lit the altar of Elijah’s fire.
+God Himself ignited the Bibleraised fire.
+So the significance of the chariot of fire is mirrored in the chariots of the Egyptians, who were inflated by God, who lit the altar of Elijah’s fire.
 At the same time, Baal, even after dozens of hours, did not raise even a single flame.

-In addition, Elijah is thought to be a man who can bring rain, for, at the court of Queen Jezebel, he threatened that there would be a drought in Egypt because of the hardness of her hear for yearst.
+In addition, Elijah is thought to be a man who can bring rain, for, at the court of Queen Jezebel, he threatened that there would be a drought in Egypt because of the hardness of her heart for years.
 He went and prayed to the Lord, and the rain stopped for years.

 Why is Elijah important in the Bible?

 Elijah is important in the Bible because he, along with the prophet Moses, was the only one left to save the Christian religion.
-Challenging the Egyptians to build an altar to Baal.
+He is challenging the Egyptians to build an altar to Baal.
 And he to God and whose altar will be lit, there is a living God.

 How did Elijah restore the true worship of Yahweh?